Is My Aging Loved One Ready For Home Care Services?

 Here are some of the signs that an aging loved one may be ready for home care services:

-Lack of housekeeping- dishes piling up in the kitchen, dirty floors, or large piles of unwashed clothing, general change in housekeeping habits.
+- Lack of housekeeping – dishes piling up in the kitchen, dirty floors, large piles of unwashed clothing, and/or a general change in housekeeping habits.

-Poor hygiene or change in personal hygiene habits.
-Wearing the same clothing for several days.
+- Poor hygiene or change in personal hygiene habits, such as wearing the same clothing for several days.

-Confusion in the kitchen- not remember to turn off burners, leaving the oven on, leaving items in the oven and forgetting about them.
+- Confusion in the kitchen – not remembering to turn off burners, leaving the oven on, leaving items in the oven and forgetting about them.
 Food being left out, leaving the water running.